christos8333/wax-prosemirror/README.md

 A big part of wax-core is the application layer(link), which is responsible for the application’s lifecycle by registering and booting services, merging configs, using the schema and gathering all prosemirror plugins.
-For more information about Default Services and services in general visit (link) Holds some default prosemirror plugins that are necessary like the dropCursor, gapCursor, history and some optional  as the placeholder.
+For more information about Default Services and services in general visit (link)

+Also holds some default prosemirror plugins that are necessary like the dropCursor, gapCursor, history and some optional  as the placeholder.

 <h2> wax-prosemirror-schema </h2>